Thingschain Price Reaches $0.0000 on Exchanges (TIC)

-Thingschain (CURRENCY:TIC) traded 5.7% higher against the US dollar during the 1 day period ending at 19:00 PM E.T. on July 25th.
-One Thingschain coin can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
-Thingschain has a market capitalization of $50,034.28 and approximately $166.00 worth of Thingschain was traded on exchanges in the last 24 hours.
-In the last week, Thingschain has traded 10.3% higher against the US dollar.
+Thingschain (CURRENCY:TIC) traded 4.9% higher against the dollar during the 24 hour period ending at 20:00 PM E.T. on July 28th.
+During the last seven days, Thingschain has traded up 27.4% against the dollar.
+Thingschain has a market capitalization of $55,009.03 and $11.00 worth of Thingschain was traded on exchanges in the last 24 hours.
+One Thingschain coin can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.

 - Redd (RDD) traded 1.7% higher against the dollar and now trades at $0.0011 or 0.00000008 BTC.